federicotdn/verb/README.md

 Once that's done, simply wrap your HTTP request specification (excluding the Org heading) with `#+begin_src`/`#+end_src` using `verb` as the source block language.
 For example, given the following request:
 ```
-* Make a request to an API
+* Make a request to an API         :verb:

 post https://example.com/api/users
 Content-Type: application/json; charset=utf-8